boardgameio/boardgame.io/docs/documentation/tutorial.md

 A move function receives
 the game state `G` and updates it to the desired new state.
-`ctx` is an  object managed by boardgame.io that contains metadata like `turn` and `currentPlayer`.
+It also receives `ctx`, an object managed by boardgame.io that contains metadata like `turn` and `currentPlayer`.
 After `G` and `ctx`, moves can receive arbitrary arguments that you pass in when making the move.